PatrickVuscan/RequestToPay_BackEnd/README.md

 The main reason for setting up middleware like this is so that `src/server.ts` does not have to deal with middleware directly and can just rely on `src/middleware/index.ts`.
 This reasoning becomes more apparent in larger applications that use a lot of middleware functions.

+## Add a table to the database
+You will essentially need to documnt your changes in 3 places and ensure that nothing breaks after your change.
+For example, if you were to add a table for driver information, you would see that `Order[DID]` would have to be changed to reference `Drivers[DID]`.
+You  would have to make sure that any data inserted or queries that use this do not break.

+1. Add your table to `RequestToPay.ddl`.
+This would look something like this:
+    ```
+     create table TABLE_NAME (
+       COLUMN_NAME TYPE CONSTRAINTS,
+       ...
+     );
+    ```
+1. Add some data to your newly created table in `R2PData.sql` so that when a fresh database is loaded, the new table is populated.
+1. Update the `README.md` [Database](#Database) section to reflect the changed schema.

+You will also have to:

+1. Load the new data in the database.
+1. Ensure all tests still pass (`npm tun test`).